tailoralm/take-notes-bot/Readme.md

 ## Features

 - **File Saving:** Users can send documents, images, and receipts to the bot, which then securely stores these files on a server.
-- **Future Note Taking:** Planned feature to allow users to send text messages to the bot, which will then organize and save these inputs as notes for easy reference.

 ## Getting Started